 Offer training about access to justice issues in post-secondary programs to integrate legal, health, social and education services

 Ongoing professional development is a critical responsibility of all legal professionals.
-Over the course of the year, lawyers, paralegals and judges completed training on access to justice issues and developed their practice skills.
-These opportunities were a combination of internal training opportunities offered by legal aid societies, judges associations and employers, cross-sectoral conferences and courses.
+Lawyers, paralegals and judges continue to expand their practice skills and awareness of access to justice issues.
+In 2020, these opportunities were a combination of internal training opportunities offered by legal aid societies, judges associations and employers, cross-sectoral conferences and courses.

 © 2019 Action Committee on Access to Justice in Civil and Family Matters